HaMaAHYa/PBL-Spider-Robot/README.md

 # 🕷️ Spider Root Stair Climbing

-This project features the core Arduino code for an 8-servo, four-legged robot designed to autonomously navigate a flat floor and detect and climb stairs using an ultrasonic sensor.
+This project features the core Arduino code for four-legged robot designed to autonomously navigate a flat floor and detect and climb stairs using an ultrasonic sensor.

 ---